-An em dash (—) is a type of dash that interrupts a sentence to add information or show emphasis.
+The em dash (—) is a punctuation mark used to interrupt a sentence to add information or show emphasis.
 It’s called an em dash because it’s as wide as the letter “M.”

 - You can join our club — unless there’s something you’re not telling us.

 - My sister — who doesn’t know a word of French — wants to move to France.

 - It doesn’t matter if you win or lose this game — I’ll always be proud of you.

 - The main ingredients of a cake — particularly milk, flour, and butter — are available at any grocery store.